-scholarly process demonstrating the student's academic studies in the MA in Urban Studies Program of the CCGPS.
+The Graduate Research Project / Thesis is a culminating scholarly process demonstrating the student's academic studies in the MA in Urban Studies Program of the CCGPS.
 The graduate research requirement may be met by a research project.
-This project may be an acceptable program research project, including but not limited to a business plan or feasibility study including survey research and literature review, a program evaluation, a case study report, a major literature review, an impact case study project, or original research thesis.
+This project may be an acceptable program research project, including but not limited to a business plan or feasibility study including survey research and literature review, a program evaluation, a case study project, or original research thesis.
 The final determination of the form to be selected must be decided in consultation with the director(s) of the student's study.
-A culminating oral presentation of the project will be presented at the Annual

-Graduate Research Forum.
-(Prerequisites: URBN 501, 575,

-580) \$300 thesis fee.
+A culminating oral presentation of the project will be presented at the Annual Graduate Research Forum.
+(Prerequisites: URBN 501, 575, 580) \$300 thesis fee.